-Patrick J. Murphy III, Esq., became a member of the JAMS New York panel after helping many JAMS neutrals resolve complex commercial disputes for almost a decade.
+Patrick J. Murphy III, Esq., became a member of the JAMS New York panel after working alongside many JAMS neutrals resolve complex commercial disputes for almost a decade.
 Widely regarded as an efficient legal analyst and writer, Mr. Murphy leverages his considerable alternative dispute resolution (ADR) experience to help achieve successful, prompt and economically efficient outcomes.

 With respect to arbitration—his primary focus—Mr. Murphy has been appointed to serve as panel secretary in scores of complex commercial arbitrations.
 In that capacity, he has regularly collaborated with JAMS neutrals and has contributed to dozens of reasoned arbitration awards, as well as countless intermediate decisions.
 He has gained intimate familiarity with and has practically applied the procedural rules governing JAMS arbitrations, as well as those adopted by the International Chamber of Commerce, the American Arbitration Association and the International Centre for Dispute Resolution.
 Mr. Murphy has participated in complex commercial arbitrations involving, collectively, requests for monetary damages totaling billions of dollars, industry-impacting equitable relief and fee awards totaling tens of millions of dollars.